dil-bagoston/codebuild-example/README.md

 # codebuild-example
-Example repositroy for AWS CodeBuild and CodePipeline
+Example monorepo for AWS CodeBuild and CodePipeline